AbbieNgXinYi/Istor-a/README.md

 ### Audio System
-1)Equipment needed:
+* Equipment needed:
-  * 4 speakers (JBL Control 23)
+  + 4 speakers (JBL Control 23)
-  * 1 ampliflier (Crown CT875)
+  + 1 ampliflier (Crown CT875)
-  * 1 dante interface (AXI 44AT)
+  + 1 dante interface (AXI 44AT)
-  * 1 laptop
+  + 1 laptop
+  + 1 Network Switch

 1) In our setup, we will be using 4 passive speakers, 1 ampliflier, 1 dante interface and 1 laptop.
 1 speaker is connected for each station and all 4 of them will be connected to an ampliflier crown CT875 as this ampliflier has 4 different channels.

-2) The audio assets are wav. files which are generated from the mp4 video assets using Pandora box's Media Encoder.

-3) The sampling rate is set at 48kHz which is the same sampling rate that is set on the Dante Network.

-4) Audio assets were placed on the Pandora Box's timeline

-5) Pandoras Box audio output set to PB dante.

-6) Dante Virtual Soundcard used to output network audio from the laptop

-7) Dante Controller is used to route audio.

-8) The analog output from Extron Dante will send audio to the 8 channel crown amplifier

-9) All 4 speakers are connected to the ampliflier using speaker cable, each speaker is connected to 1 channel on the amplifier
+2) All 4 speakers are connected to the ampliflier using speaker cable, each speaker is connected to 1 channel on the amplifier
 ![Alt text](315Images/AIN1.jpg)

-10) Switch on the power button of the Crown CT875 Amplifier.
+3) Switch on the power button of the Crown CT875 Amplifier.
 Wait for about a few minutes until the "signal" and the "ready" light lit up (in green).
 <br>